Me and the Mafia

-Me and the Mafia (Mig og Mafiaen) is a 1973 Danish comedy film directed by Henning Ørnbak and starring Dirch Passer.
+Me and the Mafia (Mig og Mafiaen) is a 1973 Danish comedy film directed by Henning Ørnbak and starring Dirch Passer and Klaus Pagh.

 Plot

 The film follows the con man Victor Hansen, who has made a fortune together with his partner Rikard.
-Rikard has deposited the money in a Swiss bank account, and has had the account number tattooed on the buttocks of four young women; he is then killed by a mafia gang.
-Victor tries to find the girls to get access to the account and the money, but is thwarted by the mafia.
+Rikard has deposited the money in a Swiss bank account, and has had the account number tattooed on the buttocks of four mistresses; he is then killed by a mafia gang.
+Victor tries to find the girls to get access to the stashed millions in the account, but is thwarted by the mafia.
 In the end he is allowed to keep his life, but has to sell pieces of Venice to rich tourists on the mafia's behalf.